rizac/sdaas/README.md

     - `-e` is optional.
 With -e, you can update the installed program to the latest release by simply issuing a `git pull`

+    - although used to train, test and generate the underlying model, `scikit learn` is not required for Security & maintainability limitations.
+If you want to install it, type `pip install scikit-learn>=0.21.3` or, in the standard installation you can include scikit learn with `pip install .[dev]` instead of `pip install .`

 <details>
 <summary>Reported scikit learn installation problems (click for details)</summary>